ankitanand200193/GradedAssignment-on-Container-Orchestration/README.md

 #### Jenkins cluster access issue

-Problem: Jenkins cannot access the Kubernetes cluster because it lacks the necessary credentials in its environment.
+**Problem**: Jenkins cannot access the Kubernetes cluster because it lacks the necessary credentials in its environment.
 By default, Jenkins doesn't have a kubeconfig file with appropriate user identity or permissions.
-Solution : Copy the existing kubeconfig file (e.g., ~/.kube/config) — which typically contains the kubernetes-admin user with cluster-admin privileges — into Jenkins' environment.
+**Solution** : Copy the existing kubeconfig file (e.g., ~/.kube/config) — which typically contains the kubernetes-admin user with cluster-admin privileges — into Jenkins' environment.
 Jenkins doesn’t require a special user; it uses the credentials provided in the kubeconfig to authenticate and interact with the cluster.

 #### Minikube TLS Handshake Timeout
-Problem: The error Unable to connect to the server: net/http: TLS handshake timeout occurs when Minikube becomes unresponsive, often due to a poor network or stalled VM.
+**Problem**: The error Unable to connect to the server: net/http: TLS handshake timeout occurs when Minikube becomes unresponsive, often due to a poor network or stalled VM.
-Solution: Check Minikube status, stop and remove the Minikube container (if using Docker), then run minikube delete --all --purge.
+**Solution**: Check Minikube status, stop and remove the Minikube container (if using Docker), then run minikube delete --all --purge.
 Finally, restart Minikube with minikube start to fix the issue and restore connectivity.

 #### Frontend always listen on port 3000:
-Problem: Why is the frontend container listening on 3000 when the Dockerfile & Kubernetes manifest say 5000?
+**Problem**: Why is the frontend container listening on 3000 when the Dockerfile & Kubernetes manifest say 5000?
-Solution: This typically happens when: The React development server (or your frontend framework) defaults to port 3000, and you didn’t override it properly.
+**Solution**: This typically happens when: The React development server (or your frontend framework) defaults to port 3000, and you didn’t override it properly.

 ## Frequent commands:
 ```